-I think most of us can experience a certain amount of anxiety, fear or control when we have to give up or trust God with things that we highly value– be that our future, schedule, financial security, children, health or reputation.
+I think most of us can experience a certain amount of anxiety, fear or control when we have to give up or trust God with things that we highly value — be that our future, schedule, financial security, children, health or reputation.
 We guard these things, holding them closely.
 We are not so ready to share them with others or hand them over to God for “unknown” purposes.
 I have had my home and car in years past broken into several times.
 Each time I was faced with the question, “Can I let go of things I care so much about?”

 Showing the World the Unexpected

-As I brought in a tiny box from my porch, it could have easily been overlooked as it sat hidden behind a fern.
+I brought in a tiny box from my porch, which could have easily been overlooked as it sat hidden behind a fern.
 Christmas can be a little like this also: Jesus coming in a small package and easily overlooked.
 The graciousness of God, who sends the gift, can also be easily overlooked.

 The Gift that Keeps on Giving

 The time was pregnant with anticipation but little did the world (or I) expect God to be such a loving, overflowing, giving, and excessively forgiving God.
 I want this to be the first thing that comes to my mind when I think about God.

 Behind the gift is the One who gave everything so that we may live.
 Christmas tells the story of a very generous, giving God — a God radically different than the world expected.
 God sent out His Son and surprised us all with His lavish gift.
 And now, for some reason and unexpectedly, He sends us to be the bearer of this extravagant gift to the world.
 As people unwrap this gift we give, I hope they find God to be a little unexpected, a little “too good to be true.”
 This is what we are sent out to give– the unexpected.